 When to use linear polarization

-- flying out in the open field with no obstacles
+- Long distance flying in the open without any obstacles